etmmvdp/HomeWizard-Battery-plugin/README.md

 Press the enter key to stop the program.

 You may want to test the connection.
 Edit the ip and token in `test.py` and run it, also without command line options.
-It should be active for about 2 minutes, while printing the changed state of the battery devices every 10 seconds.
+It should be active for about 2 minutes, while printing the changed state of the battery device every 10 seconds.

 Notes:
 * Make sure to run `pip install -r requirements` before running the above python scripts.